-- Administrative data from the Ministry of Education: In 2023, only 10,076 non-citizen children born in Malaysia were enrolled in public schools across all levels-primary, middle, and secondary (please see Figure 1) (Ministry of Education, 2024). - UNHCR data on refugee education: Among the 40,486 children registered as refugees, only 13,027 were enrolled in refugee learning centres, reflecting a gross enrolment rate of just 32.2 percent (please see Figure 2) (UNHCR, 2024).
+Administrative data from the Ministry of Education: In 2024, only 10,076 children without documentation in Malaysia were enrolled in public schools across all levels-primary, middle, and secondary (see Figure 1) (Ministry of Education, 2024).

+UNHCR data on refugee education: Among the 40,486 children registered as refugees, only 13,027 were enrolled in refugee learning centres, reflecting a gross enrolment rate of just 32.2 percent (see Figure 2) (UNHCR, 2024).